-"Let's have a blast!"
+- "Let's have a blast!"

 - Development Gag: Marauder was a working title for the Marine unit in the original StarCraft.

-- Grenade Launcher
+- Grenade Spam: Well, duh.

 - Palette Swap: After the Firebat got the cut, the Marauder was given a recolored and modified texture of their model.

-"The Grim Reaper has arrived..."
+- "The Grim Reaper has arrived..."

 - Boxed Crook: The Dominion's Reapers are one of the few units that are entirely composed of convicted murderers.
-They are promised freedom after two years of service, thus far none have lasted more than six months.
+They are promised freedom after two years of service.
+Thus far, none have lasted more than six months.

-- Difficult, But Awesome: Given their Fragile Speedster and Glass Cannon traits, a player must be very good at micromanaging hit-and-run attacks for Reapers to be worth using.
+- Difficult but Awesome: Given their Fragile Speedster and Glass Cannon traits, a player must be very good at micromanaging hit-and-run attacks for Reapers to be worth using.

 - Dual Wielding: They use double-pistols.

-- Hit-and-Run Tactics: The only effective way to use Reapers is this way, quickly jumping cliffs, harassing the enemy's mineral line, then getting the hell out of dodge once they draw attention (being rather poor at head-on fights).
+- Hit-and-Run Tactics: The only effective way to use Reapers is this way, quickly jumping cliffs, harassing the enemy's mineral line, then getting the hell out once they draw attention (being rather poor at head-on fights).
 Rinse and repeat.

 - Jet Pack: What lets them move so fast for infantry and hop ledges at will.

-"Ready to raise some hell!"
+- "Ready to raise some hell!"

-- Boring, but Practical: the addition of Hellbat transformation gives these units a longer lifespan: Hellbats are still useful long past the point where the Hellion form would have been phased out.
+- Boring, but Practical: The addition of Hellbat transformation gives these units a longer lifespan: Hellbats are still useful long past the point where the Hellion form would have been phased out.
 (Of course, this removes them from the list of throwaway units, making it a bigger deal to lose one.)